INTERNATIONAL RARE LUNG DISEASES CONFERENCE AND LAMPOSIUM

 - Learn about emerging technologies that could potentially accelerate advancements in rare lung disease research;

-- Incorporate the ‘patient voice’ in planning and conducting of rare lung disease research.
+- Incorporate the ‘patient voice’ in the planning and conducting of rare lung disease research.

 The RLDC•2018 will offer THREE educational experiences: